 I have made several garden crafts over the years and I’m especially fond of making garden markers.
 Several years ago I made these garden markers from smooth stones for my Chicago Tribune column.
 I’m really happy with how they came out and love all the different colors, and as you can see further down in the post, they last!

 It’s kind of like planting forever flowers to add a splash of color to an all green herb garden.

 This is a bit picture heavy as I wanted to show you each marker in its environment… there is a picture-free printable version at the very end of this post.

 Just in case you are wondering, I didn’t paint the bottom of the rocks.
 Two reasons for that: 1) why bother ha ha, and 2) all of DecoArt’s paints are non-toxic, but just to be safe from anything leeching into the soil I didn’t paint them.
 They won’t be seen anyway.

 I can’t wait to see how they do over the winter too.. (see next pic and description)!

 Many have asked how these survived outside in the rain and snow and ice.
 This picture shows them after two winters outside.
 This is without me giving them any additional coats of clear or anything.
 They have held up beautifully considering.
 You can see that the purple one has a couple nicks, that’s from falling off the edge and onto my driveway I believe.
 That’s where I found it anyway! :-/

-I used Patio Paint for these.
-Patio Paint is made by DecoArt and is specifically formulated for outdoor projects.
-These markers have been outside since the first week of June and have been subjected to daily watering and quite a few rainstorms.
+I used Patio Paint for these which is specifically formulated for outdoor projects as well as Patio Paint clear coat, and I wrote the names with DecoArt glass paint markers.
+These garden markers have been outside since the first week of June (2013!) and have been subjected to daily watering and quite a few rainstorms.
 They still look just as good as they did when I first put them out there.

 Have you ever grown kale?
 Wow does it sprout up!
 This is my first year growing it and I am really pleased with how well it’s doing.